PierrickRauby/CodingPractice/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 # Todos:

+On top of adding solutions and tests to the repo

 - [x] Change create_problem.sh to be create_tests.sh
 - [x] Create single command to build and run the tests